HawkEye 360: History

-HawkEye 360 was founded in 2015 to leverage small satellites for the commercial collection and geolocation of RF signals.
+HawkEye 360 was founded in 2015 by Chris DeMay, Charles Clancy, and Bob McGwier to leverage small satellites for the commercial collection and geolocation of RF signals.
 The company received seed financing from Allied Minds, a venture capital firm based in Boston.

 In 2016, HawkEye 360 began contracting the construction of their Pathfinder cluster of satellites with Deep Space Industries (DSI) and University of Toronto Institute for Aerospace Studies Space Flight Laboratory (UTIAS SFL).
 In November 2016, the company completed a Series A round led by Razor's Edge Ventures with major participation from Raytheon.
 During this period, the company also received a patent for a method of determining the location of RF transmitters.

 The company's advisory board includes former members of the National Geospatial-Intelligence Agency, former Army and Air Force officers, and former members of the intelligence community.

 In December 2018, HawkEye 360 launched the company's first set of small satellites, known as the Pathfinder cluster, into orbit as part of Spaceflight's SSO-A SmallSat Express ride-share aboard a SpaceX Falcon9.
 As of 2024, all satellites are still operational.

 In April 2019, it released its first product, RFGeo, whose purpose was to identify and locate RF signals so customers can then view and analyze data.
 In August 2019, the company announced a $70 million series B financing round.

 In October 2019, HawkEye 360 expanded the company's signal waveform library to include ultra-high frequency (UHF) band and L band frequencies, and an update to RFGeo.
 The company's signal expansion into the UHF band enabled monitoring of push-to-talk radios, which could aid discovery of cross-border smuggling operations and poaching.
 The update to RFGeo includes a process to extract vessels' MMSI identifiers to match it to its specific broadcasts.
 The RFGeo update also includes a catalog of previously collected RF Geo data so customers can order and access archived data.

 In December 2019, the National Reconnaissance Office (NRO) granted HawkEye 360 a contract to explore combining commercial RF capabilities into NRO's geospatial intelligence architecture.
 Also in 2019, the U.S. Federal Communications Commission (FCC) approved a license allowing HawkEye 360 to eventually launch up to 80 incremental satellites for the eventual steady-state operation of a 15-cluster constellation.